jlangy/wildfire/README.md

 # WildFire

 This is a web application to view fire information.
+You can visit the live site at [https://wildfire-nu.vercel.app](https://wildfire-nu.vercel.app).

 ## Getting Started